ce2727/Arithmetic-Parser/README.md

 # Arithmetic-Parser
-Creates a parse tree based on user input, then evaluates it, returning an answer
+Creates a parse tree using a recursive decent parse algorithm, then evaluates it.
+As well, it runs a table based parse on the expression to see if it applies to the grammar.

 Grammars derived from https://www.cs.rochester.edu/~nelson/courses/csc_173/grammars/parsing.html